Interview with Maruti Nandan of Mercari, Japan, about His Working Experience in Japan

 Ryoko: Yeah, I see.
 I guess if you are in these international schools, it is easy to find your own community if you want to find other Indian friends or families.

 Maruti: Yeah, indeed.
 There are, I can say, several places in Tokyo where you can find more people from Indian communities.
-And also, there are several groups of Indian people, so they celebrate festivals together.
+Also, there are several groups of Indian people, so they celebrate festivals together.
 They celebrate some of the holidays together.

 So, it’s a good community.
 They are connected not only with Japanese culture but also with Indian culture.
 I mean away from India, also.

-Second, people who want to come to Japan should follow, I can say, the trends in Japan.
-What kind of trend it’s there?
+Second, people who want to come to Japan should follow the trends in Japan.
+What kind of trend is there?
 Let’s say they are working in the Information technology area, then they follow the IT trends in Japan, and they can enhance their skills there, which will give them an opportunity to come to Japan.
 And finally, I would recommend they connect the recruiters in Japan, like EJable 😊, even from outside Japan.
 So you guys can really help them to come to Japan.
 So, these are some of the tips from my side.

 Ryoko: OK, great.
 Oh, following the trend is a great idea.
 I never thought about it.
 So, thank you very much.